Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-In another work, Wang et al.~\cite{wang2019deeply} proposed a 3D FCN model with deep supervision and group dilation (DSD-FCN model) to address various challenges concerning the automated MRI prostate segmentation like inhomogeneous intensity distribution, varying prostate anatomy, etc., which makes it hard for manual intervention.
+\cite{wang2019deeply} proposed a 3D FCN model with deep supervision and group dilation (DSD-FCN model) to address various challenges concerning the automated MRI prostate segmentation like inhomogeneous intensity distribution, varying prostate anatomy, etc., which makes it hard for manual intervention.
 The proposed architecture follows vanilla U-Net topology in which deep supervision is adopted to learn discriminative features, whereas group dilated convolutions tend to acquire multi-scale contextual information.
 The model is trained with the objective function defined as the weighted average of cosine similarity and cross entropy using the manually annotated institutional dataset and MICCAI PROMISE12 dataset, where authors achieved the $DSC$ values of 0.86 and 0.88 respectively.
-Recently, Dong et al.~\cite{dong2020deu} integrated 3D U-Net model with deformable convolutions~\cite{dai2017deformable} for cardiac MRI segmentation.
-The deformable U-Net (DeU-Net) includes a temporal deformable aggregation module (TDAM) to generate fused feature maps using offset prediction network.
-The fused feature maps are then fed to deformable global position attention (DGPA) network to map the multi-dimensional contextual information into generalized and localized features.
-The proposed approach outperformed other models to generate efficient segmentation masks involving subtle structures.
+However, this achievement comes at the cost of complex computations due to group dilated convolutions \citep{wang2018understanding}.
+Recently, \cite{punn2020multi} proposed a 3D U-Net based framework for volumetric brain tumor segmentation.
+The proposed architecture is divided into three components: 1) multi-modalities fusion - to merge the MRI sequences with hierarchical inception convolution blocks, 2) tumor extractor - to learn the tumor patterns with 3D inception U-Net model using fused modalities, and 3) tumor segmenter - to decode the multi-scale extracted features into multi-class tumor regions.
+To achieve a better understanding of the input feature maps, each inception block aggregates multi-scale feature representation by using multiple filters equipped with short skip connections.
+With such dedicated components trained using a weighted average of dice and IoU loss functions, the authors achieved significant improvement over the existing approaches for BraTS 2017 and BraTS 2018 datasets.
+The increased computations due to inception convolution in each module could be reduced by using depthwise separable convolutions \citep{chollet2017xception}.